Sakura Kinomoto: Reception

 In both 1999 and 2000, Sakura won the Animage Grand Prix for "Best Female Character".
 In 2001 Sakura Kinomoto won the "Cutest Anime Girl of the Year" award from All Anime World.
 In a Newtype poll from August 2001, Sakura was voted as the fourth most popular female anime character, and in a March 2010 poll, she was voted as the fourth "Most Popular Female Anime Character" from the 1990s.
 She also won the Anime Saimoe Tournament 2002, an online popularity contest for the "Most Moe Anime Character of the Year".

 On April 1, 2016, as part of her 20th anniversary, eight "Card Captor Sakura"-themed × Animate Cafe national stores opened.

-The Mori Art Center Gallery, located in Tokyo, Japan, featured Cardcaptor Sakura Exhibition -The Enchanted Art Museum- gallery dedicated to Sakura and her story.
+The Mori Art Center Gallery, located in Tokyo, Japan, featured a Cardcaptor Sakura Exhibition -The Enchanted Art Museum- gallery dedicated to Sakura and her story.
 The exhibition, which opened in October 2018, is the single largest gathering of Cardcaptor Sakura art ever amassed.
 The exhibition has an entire section set up as "Tomoyo’s Sewing Room", with a number of real-world replicas of Sakura's fashions.
 Concurrent with the exhibition is the adjacent Sakura Cafe & Parlor, a Cardcaptor Sakura restaurant and gift shop.

 Clamp's editor Editor Kiichiro Sugawara commented that when Tsubasa: Reservoir Chronicle started, most of his colleagues kept mentioning the series was interesting for having an alternate version of Sakura Kinomoto as he found that the original Syaoran Li was not popular within Cardcaptor Sakura.
-As a result, Sugawara wanted Syaoran to also become popular within readers of the series.
+As a result, Sugawara wanted Syaoran to also become popular among readers of the series.